temperlang/temperlang-blog/posts/generically-speaking.md

   return leastSoFar
 ```

-The circled numbers shows that this pseudocode glosses over some important details:
+The circled numbers show that this pseudocode glosses over some important details:

-1. Typed language will often require some kind of type parameter declaration, like `<T>` possibly with type bounds that show that `T`s can be compared to each other.
+1. Typed languages will often require some kind of type parameter declaration, like `<T>`, possibly with type bounds that show that `T`s can be compared to each other.
-2. We talked about taking an order as a parameter when natural order is not desired.
+2. We talked about taking an order as a parameter when the natural order is not desired.
 What if you want the least string in a case-insensitive comparison?
 Different languages support that in different ways.
 3. The `>` performs some *type-specific* comparison.
+It is this generic function's *type-gnostic* kernel embedded deep within a generic, *type-agnostic* framework.

 The next few sections will look at common features[^models-of-generics] of programming languages and how they might be used to implement this function and the pros and cons of trying to translate generic functions using those features.